FAQ

 What is brow shaping?

 My method of brow shaping involves carefully mapping out a shape of your brows that will create a clean and flattering shape.
-Then your brows are waxed using hard wax (I do not offer soft wax, threading, or tweezing-only) and some tweezing and trimming are done to perfect the shape.
+Then your brows are waxed using hard wax and some tweezing and trimming are done to perfect the shape.
+I do not offer soft wax, threading, or tweezing only.
 My theory is: less is more.
 I leave as much of your brow hair as possible to create a natural, but sculpted and groomed look.

 Who should avoid brow shaping?
+(Contraindications)

 How should I prepare for my appointment?